AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

    Properties for /apps/weretail-run/components/content/helloworld/clientlibs/shared

    The categories property is a string that identifies the client library.
-The cq.screens.componentscategory is used in both Edit and Preview/Production mode.
-Therefore any CSS/JS defined in the sharedclientlib is loaded in all modes.
+The cq.screens.componentscategory is used in both Edit and Preview-Production mode.
+Therefore, any CSS or JS defined in the sharedclientlib is loaded in all modes.

-   It is a best practice to never expose any paths directly to /apps in a production environment.
-The allowProxy property ensures the client library CSS and JS is referenced by way of a prefix of/etc.clientlibs.
+   As a best practice, any paths directly to `/apps` in a production environment should never be exposed.
+The allowProxy property ensures the client library CSS and JS is referenced through a prefix of `/etc.clientlibs`.

 1. Create file named `css.txt` beneath the shared folder.